Combustion in a gas boiler is the process of burning a mixture of fuel gas and air.

 Soot, Carbon Monoxide and CO alarms

 Vehicles burn petrol or diesel and oil boilers burn kerosene.
-These are all hydrocarbon fuels which are combined with oxygen from air to produce carbon dioxide and water.
+These are all hydrocarbon fuels which, in clean combustion, are combined with oxygen from air to produce carbon dioxide and water.
 In vehicles, the heat is converted to mechanical energy and the kinetic energy of movement.